-Chelan County has experienced drought conditions 10-15% from 1895 to 1995, more than 30% from 1985 to 1995, and 30-40% from 1976 to 1977.
-Based on historic frequency and future conditions, the probability of future drought occurrences is more than one event each year.
+Chelan County has experienced drought conditions 10-15% of the time from 1895 to 1995, more than 30% of the time from 1985 to 1995, and 30-40% of the time from 1976 to 1977.
+Based on historical frequency and future conditions, the probability of future drought occurrences is greater than one event per year.

 Droughts are climatic patterns that occur over long periods of time.
 Predicting drought depends on the ability to forecast precipitation and temperature.
-Anomalies of precipitation and temperature may last from several months to several decades.
-How long droughts last depend on interactions between the atmosphere and the oceans, soil moisture and land surface processes, topography, internal dynamics, and the accumulated influence of weather systems on the global scale.
+Anomalies in precipitation and temperature may persist for several months to several decades.
+How long droughts last depends on interactions between the atmosphere and the oceans, soil moisture and land surface processes, topography, internal dynamics, and the accumulated influence of weather systems on the global scale.

 Because drought conditions in Washington State are often related to deficiencies in snowpack accumulation, some warning is available through monitoring snowpack accumulation through the winter.
 The U.S. Natural Resources Conservation Service's snow survey and water supply forecasting program conducts snow surveys to develop accurate and reliable water supply forecasts (United States Department of Agriculture 2024).
 The system, called SNOTEL (short for Snow Telemetry), provides information for local governments, water consumers and providers, and the general public on snowpack conditions that may impact water resources in future months.
-When snowpack levels are below average, communities may make changes to their water management programs and practices to reduce impacts from a possible future drought.
+When snowpack levels are below average, communities may adjust their water management programs and practices to mitigate potential impacts from a future drought.

 NOAA's National Integrated Drought Information System launched a Drought Early Warning System for the Pacific Northwest in February 2016.
-The early warning system draws upon new and existing federal, tribal, state, local and academic partner networks to make climate and drought science readily available, easily understandable and usable for decision makers.
-The system improves stakeholders' abilities to monitor, forecast, plan for and cope with the impacts of drought (The National Integrated Drought Information System 2024).
+The early warning system leverages new and existing federal, tribal, state, local, and academic partner networks to make climate and drought science readily available, easily understandable, and accessible to decision-makers.
+The system improves stakeholders' abilities to monitor, forecast, plan for, and cope with the impacts of drought (The National Integrated Drought Information System 2024).